Editorial Policies

 Minor violations

-Situations characterised as a minor violation addressed directly with the individual(s) who committed the violation but shall exclude third parties.
-(For instance: by notifying the author/reviewer that a minor violation has occurred because of a misunderstanding or misapplication of academic standards, a letter of warning to the author /reviewer who has committed the minor violation).
+Situations characterized as minor violations may be addressed directly with the individual(s) who committed the violation, without involving third parties.
+Examples may include notifying the author or reviewer that a minor violation has occurred as a result of a misunderstanding or misapplication of academic standards or issuing a formal warning to the author or reviewer responsible for the minor violation.

 Major violation of ethical standards

-The editor-in-chief is to decide upon any major violations of ethical standards in concert with the editorial board.
-Should it prove necessary, an outside group of consultants may be included.
-The measures to be undertaken are the following, which may be implemented separately or jointly:
+The Editor-in-Chief shall decide on major violations of ethical standards in consultation with the Editorial Board.
+Where necessary, an external group of consultants may also be involved.
+The measures that may be undertaken include, but are not limited to, the following, either separately or in combination:

-- Published announcements or editorials describing the violation of ethical standards.
+- Publication of an announcement or editorial describing the violation of ethical standards

-- Retraction of the published article following the procedure described under the Retraction Policy.
+- Retraction of the published article in accordance with the Retraction Policy

-- Ban on submissions from the authors for a period to be defined.
+- Temporary ban on future submissions from the author(s) for a period to be determined

-Referring the case to a professional organization or other authorities for further administrative or judicial action.
+- Referral of the case to a professional organization or other appropriate authorities for further administrative or judicial action.

-When dealing with unethical behaviour, the editorial board of the journal is to rely on the guidelines and recommendations provided by the Committee on Publication Ethics – COPE.
+When dealing with unethical behaviour, the Editorial Board of the journal shall rely on the guidelines and recommendations provided by the Committee on Publication Ethics (COPE).

 RETRACTION POLICY